boscore/eosio.contracts/contracts/bos.burn/README_en.md

 ```

 _Beware: before importing, make sure `burn.bos` has sufficient resource:_
-* RAM, number of unactivated accounts is less than, we have to purchase 160M RAM；
+* RAM, number of unactivated accounts is less than, we have to purchase 160M RAM;
-* CPU 40s；
+* CPU 40s;
-* NET 16MB；
+* NET 16MB;
 * It should takes 30 minutes to finish whole importing process

 ### Open to Community for 3 days